zaps166/NFSIISE/README.md

 ## Patches:

 * This directory contains patch for SDL 2.0.3 (SDL 2.0.4 has already this bugfix).
 It allows to use all axes in DualShock3 gamepad!
 You must also modify `nfs2se.conf` file (Joystick0Axes, Joystick0Buttons).
-  * Unfortunately only main 6 axes in DualShock 3 are accessible since Linux 4.12.
+  * Unfortunately, only main 6 axes in DualShock 3 are accessible since Linux 4.12.